Sigmmma/mek/readme.txt

-This is my collection of tools I've made for editing Halo.
-You guys wont find all of them useful, but many of them are.
+The MEK(Mo's Editing Kit) is my collection of tools I've made for editing Halo.
 This will be updated whenever I commit changes, which means you guys can check in whenever to see if something is new.
 Here's a quick rundown of what each thing is as of the time of me writing this:

 Halo_Bitmap_Optimizer_&_Converter:
-Read the hboc readme.txt
+A program for optimizing entire directories of bitmap tags and converting them to/from different formats and to/from xbox.
+Read hboc readme.txt for more details.

 Halo_TeXource: